Overview of Zhangzhou (Swatow) Porcelain

 Examples exhibited in Zhangzhou Musuem

-Zhangzhou (Swatow) Ceramics - Sumarah Adhyatman
+• Zhangzhou (Swatow) Ceramics by Sumarah Adhyatman